 Broader shoulders also make your waist appear smaller by comparison – a trick not unknown to bodybuilders.
 That’s not to say that shoulder development is the reserve of muscle men – good shoulder development is also important for women too.

 In essence, the anterior deltoid is usually trained at least twice a week by most people.
 This in itself is not really an issue, it’s more the fact that the side and rear parts of the shoulders are often neglected by default.
-Don’t worry though; this will be addressed in this month’s “shoulders like Boulders” program!
+Don’t worry though; this will be addressed in this article’s “Boulder shoulders” program!

 Some people suffer problems with the deep muscles of the shoulder – the rotator cuff.
 Consisting of small muscles that criss-cross the shoulder joint and control rotation, shoulder pain can often be attributed to the rotator cuff.
 An over reliance on pressing movements can unbalance the deep rotator cuff muscles but again, we’ll make sure we balance your shoulders and work to prevent this happening to you.

 An unbalanced shoulder workout can also have an unfortunate effect on your posture.
 Focusing too much on the front of your shoulders can result in an inward rotation of the upper arms.
 If, when you stand relaxed in front of a mirror, you can see the backs of your hands, chances are you have internally rotated arms and this needs to be addressed.

 To prevent this from happening, you will be performing exercises that involve external arm rotation.
 This will correct any medial rotation and also prevent it from happening in the first place.